mlshv/OwnYourChat/README.md

 ## Features

-- **🔄 Automatic Sync** — Syncs conversations from ChatGPT and Claude to a local SQLite database
+- **🔄 Automatic Sync** — Syncs conversations from ChatGPT, Claude, and Perplexity to a local SQLite database
 - **🔍 Search & Browse** — Search across all conversations and browse your chat history
 - **🌳 Branch Navigation** — Navigate through conversation branches (for chats with multiple response variations)
 - **📤 Export** — Export conversations to JSON or Markdown format